benl95/web-app-from-scratch-2021/README.md

 ## Data

-The Spotify API will be used in this application to get playlists from users.
+The Spotify API will be used in this application to get the following data:

+-  A list of all the playlists of the logged in user
+-  Playlist id
+-  The tracks of a playlist
+-  Playlist images
+-  Duration song
+-  Artist song

 There are four ways of authorization to access the Spotify API and fetch the desired data.
 These are the following: